adambuttrick/parse-openalex-works/README.md

 - **-i, --input**: Path to the input file containing the list of gzipped JSON files.
 (Required)

 The script will automatically read each line of the input file as a path to a gzipped JSON file, parse the contents, and output CSV files in a directory named `csvs`.
-Each CSV file will be named after the corresponding OpenAlex institution ID, and will contain the extracted data fields.
+Each CSV file will be named after the corresponding ROR ID or OpenAlex institution ID, and will contain the data fields listed above.

 ### Error Logging